AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/product-provisioning.md

 1. Select **[!UICONTROL GenStudio]** from the list of products.
 The Console displays the GenStudio product profile, which displays key information about the product licenses your organization has purchased.
 It also provides options to manage these licenses.

-You are now ready to assign licenses to, or provision, users to GenStudio for Performance Marketing.
-If you have logged into the wrong organization, switch to the correct organization before trying to assign entitlements to users.
+You are now ready to assign licenses to (provision) users to GenStudio for Performance Marketing.
+If you logged into the wrong organization, switch to the correct organization before trying to assign entitlements to users.
 To change your organization, click the organization name from the top right corner and choose the **GenStudio** organization.

 ## Step 2: Provision users